LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/background.rst

           }
        };

-In the example above on line 8, we see a keyword which is new to us.
+In the example above, on line 8, we see a keyword which is new to us.
-Programmers use the ``this`` keyword when they are calling an object's property from within the object itself.
+Programmers use the ``this`` keyword when they call an object's property from within the object itself.
 We could use the object's name instead of ``this``, but ``this`` is shorter and easier to read.
 We saw it in the method, ``sign``, because we wanted to use the ``name`` and ``species`` properties inside of the ``tortoiseOne`` object.